Canadian Children's Book Centre: Canadian National Children's Book Awards

-The Canadian Children's Book Centre previously awarded the Norma Fleck Award for Canadian Children's Non-Fiction ($10,000), the John Spray Mystery Award ($5,000), the Monica Hughes Award for Science Fiction and Fantasy ($5,000), and the Prix Harry Black de l'album jeunesse ($5,000).
+The Canadian Children's Book Centre previously awarded the Arlene Barlin Award for Science Fiction and Fantasy ($5,000), Norma Fleck Award for Canadian Children's Non-Fiction ($10,000), the John Spray Mystery Award ($5,000), the Monica Hughes Award for Science Fiction and Fantasy ($5,000), and the Prix Harry Black de l'album jeunesse ($5,000).

 In 2024 it took over administration of the Richard Allen Chase Memorial Award, a prize previously presented by the Rocky Mountain Book Award to honor books with themes of compassion and kindness.

 Publications

 Canadian Children's Book News

-A triannual magazine, Canadian Children's Book News, reviews books, interviews authors and illustrators, includes annotated reading lists, informs and updates readers about issues affecting children’s education and reading, and provides information and news about the world of children’s books in Canada.
+A triannual magazine, Canadian Children's Book News, reviews books, interviews authors and illustrators, includes annotated reading lists, informs and updates readers about issues affecting children's education and reading, and provides information and news about the world of children's books in Canada.

 Best Books for Kids and Teens

 Directed at teachers, librarians, parents, and writers, Best Books for Kids & Teens is a semi-annual publication that acts as a guide to the best Canadian children's books, magazines, audio, and video.
 Each of the selections is handpicked by expert committees of teachers, educators, and librarians across the country.